 - Participate in great evening activities like worship, small group conversations, a Detroit Tigers baseball game or other cultural event, live concerts by local musicians, and great speakers from around Detroit.

-- Work at project sites from 9am-4pm (with a half day Friday).
+- Work at project sites from 9am-4pm (with on half work day).

-- Friday afternoon open for Detroit excursions of your group's choosing.
+- One afternoon open for Detroit excursions of your group's choosing.

 Motown Mission accommodations for large groups in the Summertime are at Metropolitan UMC in the New Center Area of Detroit.
 We use a number of Sunday School rooms there as dormitories.
-We have access to about 20 cots for use by those in need.
-Youth and any adults who would like to bring air mattresses are invited to do so.
+We have access to about 50 beds, 40 air mattresses and 20 cots for use by those in need.
+Participants who would like to bring their own air mattresses or cots are invited to do so.
 Guys and girls usually are on two separate floors.
 Showers are in the basement by the gymnasium and are individual stalls.
-Meals are included in the $275/person cost (Sunday Dinner - through Saturday breakfast).
+All meals are included in the $299/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
 Lunches are made and bagged in the mornings and taken to the work sites, and dinners are cooked and provided by Motown Mission staff and/or volunteers from supporting churches.

 For smaller groups during the school year, accommodations are at Motown Mission's Foundry House, an apartment building at 1449 Webb Avenue with beds, dining, and gathering space for up to 15.